Crocoblock/developer-documentation/06-jet-booking/01-hooks/01-export-import/filters.md

 ## jet-booking/ical/ical-booking-data

-Дозволяє контролювати список даних які будуть записані в файл експорту для кожного бронювання. Цей хук працює лише для даних які будуть експортуватись за допомогою посилання календарів.
+Allows controlling the list of data that will be written to the export file for each booking.
+This hook works only for data that will be exported using calendar links.

 **Args:**
-* `$data` - _array_ - Список даних який буде записано в файл експорту.
+* `$data` - _array_ - The list of data that will be written to the export file.
-* `$booking` - _array_ - Список даних бронювання.
+* `$booking` - _array_ - The list of booking data.
-* `$calendar` - _object|ZCiCal_ - Об`єкт класу ZCiCal.
+* `$calendar` - _object|ZCiCal_ - An object of the ZCiCal class.

 **Location:**
 <a href="https://github.com/ZemezLab/jet-booking/blob/master/includes/ical.php">includes/ical.php</a>